reid23/HCS/Lab03/readme.md

 # notes
 I split up the functions this time.
 Lab03.py contains the first functions I wrote to solve the problems.
-I've added functionality to them, but the base algorithm (if you could even call it that) is the same.
+I've added functionality to them, but the base algorithm (if you could call it that) is the same.
 For this reason, Lab03Simple.py is somewhat cleaner code, or at least less cluttered code.

 I'm going to put the explanations for each function here because it's easier to read, and easier to type (don't have to make #s or deal with auto-complete).